Is Oklahoma a Good Place To Live?

 Tour the Woody Guthrie Center in Tulsa

-Camping under the stars in Beaver Bend State Park
+Camp under the stars in Beavers Bend State Park

 Take a scenic drive or go fossil hunting in the Arbuckle Mountains